 This success gave Fowler the motivation to make the second even better.
 Colonel Fowler met with the Chief of Police for the District of Columbia and was granted a parade permit empowering him to alter the Marathon's course to the more scenic route enjoyed by participants today.

 The second Marine Corps Reserve Marathon occurred on Nov.
 6, 1977 and introduced a wheelchair competition.
-Mallery again took first place among females, becoming the first back-to-back winner of the event, a feat only four runners would achieve.
-The others are MCM Hall of Famers Cynthia Lorenzoni, who won in 1981 and 1982, Jim Hage (1988 and 1989) and Ruben Garcia Gomez in (2005 and 2006).
+Mallery again took first place among females, becoming the first back-to-back winner of the event, a feat matched by Hall of Famers Cynthia Lorenzoni, who won in 1981 and 1982, Jim Hage (1988 and 1989), Ruben Garcia Gomez (2005 and 2006) and recently by Jenny Mendez (2015 and 2018).

 In 1978, the event officially became the Marine Corps Marathon (MCM) as responsibility was transferred from the Marine Corps Reserve headquartered at Marine Barracks 8th & I to the active duty Marine Corps, with the organization now headquartered on Marine Corps Base Quantico.